ibm-cloud-docs/api-handbook/fundamentals/headers.md

 [^rate-limiting-retry-after]: The Retry-After header is defined in [IETF RFC 7231](https://tools.ietf.org/html/rfc7231#section-7.1.3).
 The rate-limiting implementation in CloudFlare does provide the Retry-After header in 429 responses.

 [^rate-limiting-common-practice]: These headers are used by [Twitter](https://dev.twitter.com/rest/public/rate-limiting), [GitHub](https://developer.github.com/v3/rate_limit/), [Atlassian](https://developer.atlassian.com/hipchat/guide/hipchat-rest-api/api-rate-limits), and others.

-[^conditional-header-requirements]: In other words, once a service gives the client reason to believe it understands conditional headers, it MUST NOT ever ignore them.